-The school is a non-smoking facility.
-Any form of smoking, including but not limited to e-cigarettes/vaporizers and paraphernalia, and tobacco use are prohibited anywhere on school property, in all indoor facilities, and in the presence of students.
+The school is a non-smoking, tobacco-free facility.
+Any form of smoking, vaping or tobacco use is prohibited anywhere on school property, in all indoor facilities, and in the presence of students.

 Payments Made to School

 Checks written to the school that are returned for insufficient funds are processed through a service called Payliance.
 If a check is returned, Payliance contacts the person who wrote the check to collect the check's face value plus a collection fee.
 If he/she cannot be contacted or fails to respond properly, the check may be resubmitted to the bank with applicable collection fees.